Image credit: Richie Lubaton

 When did you decide that storytelling and acting was something you wanted to do?

-What can you tell us about Adil in Motherland: Fort Salem?
+What can you tell us about playing a villain in a TV show?

-What has been the best advice someone has ever given you about life?
+What has been the best advice someone has given you about acting?

 Keep up-to-date with us on all of our channels and social media accounts: